WaterWorld

-Plot summary
+Plot

 The show begins with the Atollers noticing that Helen is returning and they signal back and open the gate to let her in the atoll.
 She informs them of her discovery of Dryland and that the Smokers are after her.
 The seaplane attacks the atoll while two of the Smokers break in using jet-skis and water skis.
 One of the Smokers opens the gate to let the other Smokers inside.
 Helen and the others fight them using water cannons but the Atollers are one by one killed while Helen jumps from the tower that she's standing on before it collapses.

 One Smoker signals the Deacon, who immediately arrives in his ship.
 During his arrival, he swings a golf ball to the audience as a greeting, and takes Helen hostage, demanding that she tell him the whereabouts of Dryland and has one of the surviving Atollers dropped into a toxic tank when she refuses.
 A Smoker realizes that the Mariner is coming, who emerges from underwater to get into the atoll, leading to a massive brawl between Helen, the Mariner, and the Smokers (in which a nearby fuel tank leaks after being shot at by the Deacon) that ends with all the Smokers being killed, with the Mariner seemingly killed as well.

 The Deacon proceeds to escape with Helen, but the Mariner, who survived, rescues her and resumes the fight against the Deacon.
 During the fight, the Deacon accidentally shoots down the seaplane, which crashes into the atoll.
-In the end, Helen sets the Deacon on fire, causing him to fall into the water, killing him.
+Angered, the Deacon attacks the Mariner, but Helen sets the Deacon ablaze, causing him to fall into the water, killing him.
 This lights the leaking fuel in the water.
 Helen and the Mariner manage to escape on Helen's boat before the fuel tank explodes, ending the show.